-The Bible tells us that Jesus too was called Teacher or Rabbi.
-There were several incidents recorded in the Bible where Jesus was acknowledged as a teacher both by his disciples and the people around him.
+The Bible tells us that Jesus was called Teacher or Rabbi.
+Several incidents were recorded in the Bible where Jesus was acknowledged as a teacher both by his disciples and the people around him.
 According to Mathew, “When Jesus concluded his address, the crowd burst into applause.
 They had never heard teaching like this.
 It was apparent that he was living everything he was saying—quite a contrast to their religion teachers!
 This was the best teaching they had ever heard”.
 Luke narrates of a ruler who addresses Jesus as “Good Teacher”.
-The quality of Goodness is a divine attribute of God which is eternal, unchanging, infinite and perfect.
+The quality of Goodness is a divine attribute of God that is eternal, unchanging, infinite and perfect.
 Goodness is personified through Jesus Christ.
-Jesus as a Good teacher lived an impeccable life in this world.
+Jesus as a Good teacher, lived an impeccable life in this world.
 A W Tozer said, “To the frightened, He is friendly, to the poor in spirit He is forgiving, to the ignorant, considerate; to the weak, gentle; to the stranger, hospitable”(1).
 Like a Good Teacher, Jesus taught us about a life beyond this earthly existence.
 And as a Good Teacher, He demonstrated what love truly is.

 (1) The Knowledge of the Holy, A W Tozer

 If you were encouraged reading this post, please share it with a friend.